 Each node will only keep information of ⌊log N⌋ other hosts in a finger table.
 During startup, hosts will initialize the node information.
 All other port numbers should be a random number in the range 1024..65535.
 You should use a local file called "nodelist", created by the first node, where each node appends its hostname:portno in a separate line.
 Once the file reaches n lines (where n is the maximal number of nodes), the last node initializes its fingers.
 It then sends a START message to its next neighbor in the ring.
 This message then propagates in the ring and results in finger initialization (by reading the entire file but only initializing its ⌊log N⌋ finger entries!) on the other nodes until it reaches the initiator, where is it silently absorbed.
 Only after this point should queries with the above commands be issued (using the ports listed in the "nodelist" file).
 The "nodelist" file should be removed when the END message is received by one of the nodes (your choice which one).

-This assignment will not cover node failures or joining/leaving.

 The "dhtmain" should be enhanced to support following features: